Where to Stay in Zagreb

 Nightlife in Novi Zagreb offers a variety of restaurants and bars, catering to every age and taste.
 The array of accommodation options, cheaper than their city center counterparts, make this area an ideal base for budget travelers.

-6. Jarun, best area to stay in Zagreb for families
+6. Jarun, best area to stay in Zagreb for families with children

 If you’re wondering where to hang your hat in Zagreb with kids in tow, consider Jarun.
 A small village turned bustling neighborhood, Jarun is an oasis amidst the city, providing the perfect antidote to museum and market fatigue for your young explorers.